A 9-Step Guide to Developing a Mobile App

 There are a large number of features you could consider, but popular user features include:

-• Booking System
+- Booking System

-• Push Notifications
+- Push Notifications

-• Loyalty & Membership Cards
+- Loyalty & Membership Cards

-• Coupons & Promotions
+- Coupons & Promotions

-• Payment Processing
+- Payment Processing

-• Various Sign-in or Authentication Methods
+- Various Sign-in or Authentication Methods

-• GPS and/or Geolocation Features
+- GPS and/or Geolocation Features

-• Profile & User Management
+- Profile & User Management

-• Call or Messaging System
+- Call or Messaging System

-• Support & Feedback
+- Support & Feedback

-• QR Code Functionality
+- QR Code Functionality

 Don’t forget about behind-the-scenes features that users don’t see but are essential.

 App analytics are key to knowing how popular your app is.
-They also show how frequently people use your app (and for how long), and which features are most popular.
+They also show how frequently people use your app (and for how long) and which features are most popular.
 You could consider using mobile analytics tools to find out this information as an insight for improvement.

 Establishing the Flow With Mockups or Wireframes

 Mockups and wireframes are like floor plans for a house or building.
 A floor plan uses flat shapes to show where walls, doors, and windows go.
-It also uses shapes to represent furniture and bathroom fittings.
+It also uses shapes to represent furniture and bathroom fixtures.
 But it doesn’t show you what the windows and doors look like.
-Nor does it show the finish of the walls, or even the style of the bath.
+Nor does it show the finish of the walls or even the style of the bath.
 But it does help you visualize the flow.
 Giving you an opportunity to change the layout before any building work starts.

 There are a number of programs you can use for creating your mockup or wireframe.
 But you could just as easily draw your mockup on paper or a whiteboard.
-You are using it to get the layout and flow established, not show the actual design of the app.
-Once you have finalized the layout you can create a design prototype.
+You are using it to get the layout and flow established, not to show the actual design of the app.
+Once you have finalized the layout, you can create a design prototype.
 This would more accurately show the design elements and colors of the app.

 When assembling your wireframe and prototype, remember to account for different screen sizes and resolutions.
-You wouldn’t want your app to be less user friendly on smaller screens.
+You wouldn’t want your app to be less user-friendly on smaller screens.

 App Development

 With research and feature, flow, and layout finalization taken care of, you’re finally getting ready to start developing a mobile app.
 But again, there are decisions you first need to make.
-There are three primary app development methods you can follow, each with their own strengths and weaknesses.
+There are three primary app development methods you can follow, each with its own strengths and weaknesses.

 Native App Development

 A native app is one that is developed for a specific operating system (OS), such as iOS or Android.
 You can only use a native app on devices running the OS the developer built it for.
-To use it on another OS you would need to redevelop the entire app for the other OS.
+To use it on another OS, you would need to redevelop the entire app for the other OS.
 You would be able to reuse most of the design elements.
 And many—if not all—features could be included in all app versions.
 But the underlying code, and possibly even the programming language, would have to change.

 Common languages used for native apps include Java, Swift, Objective-C, Kotlin, and C++.